Oosterhof-Design/EdingCncApi-UI-databinding/README.md

 # EdingCnc UI databinding

-Example for using data binding with the CncAPI Net wrapper.
+Example for using data binding with the EdingCncApi NetFramework wrapper.

 # Prerequisites